 In addition, our Change in Control Severance Plan and the employment agreement with our Chief Executive Officer, each as amended and restated, provide for severance benefits in the event of termination as a result of a change in control of our Company.
 Also, equity awards issued under our long-term incentive plans may become fully vested in connection with a "change in control" of our Company, as defined in the plans.
 These contractual provisions may also have the effect of deterring, delaying, or preventing an acquisition or other change in control.

 Item 2.
-Unregistered Sales of Equity Securities, Use of Proceeds, and Issuer Purchases of Equity Securities
+Unregistered Sales of Equity Securities and Use of Proceeds

 Issuer Purchases of Equity Securities